makrai/notes/kratzer88-stage-level-individual-level-pred.md

 University of Massachusetts Occasional Papers in Linguistics, Vol. 12 [1989], Art.
 10 stage-level predicates.
-In this case, the tense predicate is a predic�te for �J D�Jvldsonian argument as expected.
+In this case, the tense predicate is a predicate for aJ DaJvldsonian argument as expected.
 On the second Interpretation, _be French_ stays an lndtvtdual-Jevel predicate.
 The tense predicate now applies to the unique argument o r _be French_.
 (73') gives a suitable logical rorm.